 Amenities

-Rehearsals start Monday, September 11 at the Pilgrim Church of Duxbury, 404 Washington Street, Monday Nights 7:00-9:15 pm.
+Fall Rehearsals start Monday, September 8 at the Pilgrim Church of Duxbury, 404 Washington Street, Monday Nights 7:00-9:15 pm.

-Join Steve Bergman and the chorus on Monday, January 22 at 6:45 PM at the Pilgrim Church of Duxbury, 404 Washington St., for the first rehearsal of the spring season.
-There are no auditions and, although helpful, it is not necessary to read music to join.
+Join Saray Troxler and the chorus on Monday, Septembder 8 at 6:45 PM at the Pilgrim Church of Duxbury, 404 Washington St., for the first rehearsal of the Fall season.
+There are no auditions.
+Some familiarity, or willingness to learn, with reading music would be helpful.

-The first rehearsal begins at 6:45 p.m. so that singers can register and pay dues.
-Dues are $75 per concert season and include the cost of music, which singers get to keep.
+The first Fall rehearsal begins at 6:45 p.m. so that singers can register and pay dues.
+Dues are $80 per concert season and include the cost of music, which singers get to keep.
 Subsequent rehearsals are held each Monday from 7 to 9:15 p.m.
-One concert takes place at the Duxbury Performing Arts Center, 73 Alden St., on Saturday, May 4, 7:30 PM.
-A Second Concert will be at the Laura Center for the Arts in Hanover at 2 PM on Sunday, May 5.
+One concert takes place at the Duxbury Performing Arts Center, 73 Alden St., on Saturday, December 13, 7:30 PM.
+A Second Concert may be at TBD at 2 PM on Sunday December 14.

 Incorporated in 1998, Snug Harbor is a nonprofit chorus whose members come from all over the South Shore.
 For more information, visit www.snugharborcc.org or like Snug Harbor Community Chorus on FaceBook.